viperdan-org/agent-framework-demo/index.md

 **Portability** – Run agents locally for dev/test, then deploy the same code to Azure.
 No vendor lock-in – works in containers, on-premises, or other clouds.

-### Azure AI Foundry Integration
+### Microsoft Foundry Integration

-Agent Framework is built to integrate with **Azure AI Foundry** (Microsoft's AI Cloud platform).
-It's not a Foundry-specific framework (you can use it anywhere), but if you *do* use Azure AI Foundry, Agent Framework plugs in nicely.
+Agent Framework is built to integrate with **Microsoft Foundry** (Microsoft's AI Cloud platform).
+It's not a Foundry-specific framework (you can use it anywhere), but if you *do* use Microsoft Foundry, Agent Framework plugs in nicely.

 #### What is Foundry Agent Service?

-**Foundry Agent Service** is the fully managed platform within Azure AI Foundry for deploying intelligent agents.
+**Foundry Agent Service** is the fully managed platform within Microsoft Foundry for deploying intelligent agents.
 Think of it as an "assembly line for intelligent agents" that brings together:

 1. **Models** – Select from GPT-4o, GPT-4, GPT-3.5, Llama, and other LLMs
 2. **Customization** – Fine-tuning, distillation, domain-specific prompts